10 local delicacies!

 Kacang Pool is a Johor specialty dish, so you’d be hard-pressed to find it outside of the city.
 Influenced by Arabian cuisine, Kacang Pool is, essentially, mashed stew beans with minced meat.
 The stew is then served with freshly chopped onion, garlic, chilli and topped with a sunny side up.
 Want to make this dish taste even better?
 Have it with thick toasts!

-Food and Recipes Diet and Nutrition Health
+Business Diet and Nutrition Health

 Download our App